-We’re not even into summer yet and already the multiplexes are teeming with superhero movies.
-Their popularity is undeniable – for example, movies adapted from Marvel Comics hold a domestic gross of over eleven billion dollars.
-This is higher than the gross domestic product of 69 countries.
+It’s summer and the multiplexes are teeming with superhero movies.
+Their popularity is undeniable – for example, movies adapted from Marvel Comics hold a domestic gross of over eleven billion dollars, higher than the gross domestic product of 69 countries.
 Superhero movies have become our new cinematic mythology.
-But what if we’re looking at their 21st century rise the wrong way?
+But what if we’re looking at their 21st-century rise the wrong way?

-If we were to characterize a superhero movie as one in which the protagonist displays extraordinary powers or skills like Batman Begins and Black Panther, then Mary Poppins is a superhero flick and so is The Shining.
+If a superhero movie features a protagonist displaying extraordinary powers or skills like Batman Begins and Black Panther, then Mary Poppins is a superhero flick – and so is The Shining!
 We may need to adjust our definition.